Kascow/kasplex-api/README.md

 console.log(operationDetails);
 ```

-### Example Usage of Transform Method

-The `transform` method is called automatically when fetching token or operation details, so you generally do not need to call it directly.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or create an issue to discuss any features or bugs.